-RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION

-BHP converted 283 units of PH under RAD effective 10/1/2015.
+RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION BHP converted 283 units of Public Housing under RAD effective 10/1/2015.

-- ii.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. - iii.
+A RAD Significant Amendment in the appendix? should only be included if it is a new or amended version that requires HUD approval.
+No iii.
 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?